Multi-model RAG with SurrealDB & LangChain

 Response

-The $session data is particularly interesting, as it contains ns: 'aeons_namespace' and db: 'aeons_database' .
+The $session data in our example is interesting, as it contains ns: 'aeons_namespace' and db: 'aeons_database' .
 It is this data that SurrealDB uses when in non-strict mode to define the namespace and database unseen to you when you first create a table.

 Comments